 4. Retry or terminate based on validation results: After providing feedback, you can choose to retry the validation process or terminate the current interaction.
 Retry allows users to correct their input, while termination might be necessary if the input is critical for the bot’s functionality.

 5. Handle edge cases: Consider edge cases when validating user input.
-For example, handle empty input, handle unexpected characters, or ensure the input is within a valid range.
+For example, handle empty input, and unexpected characters, or ensure the input is within a valid range.
 Handling edge cases ensures the robustness of your bot.

 By implementing input validation logic and providing meaningful feedback, you can ensure that your Telegram bot handles user input correctly and gracefully handles validation errors.